CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 *Strengths:*

-* Clearly display tasks that have not been completed
+* Clearly displays tasks that have not been completed
 * Tasks can be categorized under different lists
 * Tasks can have sub tasks
 * Possible to highlight tasks by marking as important (starred) or pinning tasks